A feast of learning, exploring and connecting: Congress 2025 wrap-up

 After a refreshing stop for morning tea – reviving coffee and bickies anyone? - and a quick look at some of the many impressive stands at the exhibition, delegates were able to take in an endodontic presentation by Professor Paul Abbott, a national keynote speaker who is the Emeritus Professor of Dentistry at The University of Western Australia.
 His presentation to a highly engaged audience revolved around external invasive resorption and the challenges that come with diagnosing it, the treatment needed and its prognosis.

-Another highlight of the program, which also featured well-attended workshops and Breakfast & Learn and Lunch & Learn sessions, was a presentation by Dr Lisa Bowden, also from the University of Western Australia, who explored enamel hypomineralisation and the methods that can be used to manage the teeth affected by this condition.
+The busy program, which also featured well-attended workshops and Breakfast & Learn and Lunch & Learn sessions, was a presentation by Dr Lisa Bowden, also from the University of Western Australia, who explored enamel hypomineralisation and the methods that can be used to manage the teeth affected by this condition.
 MIH, or molar incisor hypomineralisation, affects up to 22% of children in Australia with up to four of a child’s first permanent molars impacted with the condition frequently associated with affected incisors.

 While the primary cause for MIH remains unclear, there are some circumstantial theories under consideration which Dr Bowden detailed before moving onto diagnosis and the issues associated with managing the condition, including managing the dental anxiety of children.